Mishkan T'filah: Modifications

-Musical changes included a shift away from certain traditional melodies and an increase in combined English and Hebrew tunes.
+Musical changes included an increase in combined English and Hebrew tunes.
 The book includes many songs from the Jewish singer Debbie Friedman.

 Rabbi Lawrence A. Hoffman characterized Gates of Prayer as characteristic of a service economy, offering many different choices for individual theological preferences; Its multiple service selections could meet each person's need, but only one could be used for a particular service.
 By contrast, Mishkan T'filah offers multiple options on the same page, allowing differing perspectives on prayer to be accommodated simultaneously.

+Mishkan T'filah includes the Prayer for the Welfare of the State of Israel.